AndryRafam/Shadow/README.md

 ![](https://img.shields.io/badge/Algorithm-SHA-orange.svg?style=plastic&logo)
 ![](https://img.shields.io/badge/Tools-SublimeText-orange.svg?style=plastic&logo)
 <h1 align="center"> SHADOW </h1>
-SHADOW is a full double encryption program which means that it can encrypt/decrypt a specific file, a specific folder or an entire folder and thus all of its sub folders.
-The program is based on AES-256, SHA-256 and uses GCM (Galois/Counter Mode) as an operation mode for encryption.
-This program is intended for Linux OS.
+SHADOW is a full double encryption/decryption program which means that it can encrypt/decrypt files or folders.
+The program is based on AES-256-GCM mode and SHA-256.

 <h2 align="left"> PASSWORD RULES </h2>
 The program requires two passwords for encryption and decryption.
 Each password must be different.